Flow-by-Hamster/flow-by-hamster/README.md

 # flow-by-hamster
-A product of hamster technologies.
+A product of Hamster Technologies.